ngastana/Minishell/README.md

 # 🐚 Minishell

-la mini con el eneko: rebuilding your own **mini version of Bash** 💻
+la mini con el eneko: rebuilding our own **mini version of Bash** 💻

 It must:
 - Display a prompt and wait for user input 💬